aridiosilva/TDD/README.md

 ### The Costs of Mocking

-All of these reasons below are interrelated (and, you could argue, are just different ways of saying the same thing), but let’s take them one at a time.
+Mocking is a approach for handling dependencies while unit testing, but it comes at a cost.
+It is important to recognize these costs, so we can choose (carefully) when the benefits outweigh that cost and when they don’t.
+There are 3 reasons to mock in a restricted or infrequent manner.
+All of these 3 reasons below are interrelated (and, you could argue, are just different ways of saying the same thing), but let’s take them one at a time.

  - Using mocks leads to violations of the DRY principle.
  - Using mocks makes refactoring harder.